 What Is a Medical Receptionist and How Do You Become One?

 At some point in our lives, we all come into the doctor’s office.
-Whether it’s with a screaming baby struggling with an ear infection, for an annual screening or a quick routine flu shot, the first person you interact with when you walk through the clinic doors is a medical receptionist.
-Though the circumstances surrounding a visit to a clinic can be downright miserable for some patients, being greeted by a warm and helpful medical receptionist can go a long way toward making the visit a positive experience.
+Whether it’s for an annual screening, a quick flu shot or with a screaming baby struggling with an ear infection, the first person you interact with when you walk through the clinic doors is a medical receptionist.

 If you are looking for opportunities within a stable field, becoming a medical receptionist could be a great fit for your career.
-In this article we’ll take a closer look at the role of a medical receptionist and what you need to do to become one.
+In this article we’ll take a closer look at the role as well as how to become a medical receptionist.

 What is a medical receptionist?

 Medical receptionists—sometimes called medical administrative assistants, unit secretaries or patient coordinators—are administrative professionals within a healthcare setting.
-These are the people you interact with when you schedule an appointment, make billing inquires, or come into a hospital, clinic, or laboratory for an appointment.
-Unlike a receptionist in a traditional office, medical receptionists have extensive knowledge of medical terminology and healthcare procedures.
-They are responsible for an essential link between the healthcare infrastructure, providers and the people seeking medical care.
+These are the people you interact with when you schedule an appointment, make billing inquires or come into a hospital, clinic or laboratory for an appointment.

 Where do medical receptionists work?